josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/☔️_restorative_justice_in_a_shame_culture.md

 ## 🛰️ Orientation

-Restorative and abolitionist justice models are often discussed as though they are primarily:
+Restorative justice models, and some adjacent abolitionist justice arguments, are often discussed as though they are primarily:
 - legal innovations,
 - political positions,
 - or ethical frameworks.